Testing Accommodation Process

 - Meet with the student to discuss a plan for how exams may be accommodated throughout the quarter.
 Students can choose to use accommodations or not, but their intentions must be stated in advance of each test.
 Many students choose to take every test with accommodations.
-When such intent is made explicit, the instructor should plan to provide an exam to Student Support Programs in advance of each test.
-It is often agreed that no reminders from the student are required when such accommodations remain consistent for each test.

 - We ask that students schedule the exam at approximately the time that the class will test.
 This is to ensure that there is no communication between students who have seen the test before their peers.
 We can only proctor from 8:30 am until 4:30 pm when our office closes.

 - Any permission to test on alternate days or times must be provided in writing by the instructor.
 Evening classes are an exception; students will have to test outside the class session in order to be proctored during our open hours.

 - Completed tests can be picked up by Faculty, sent through Campus mail, or brought back to you by the student.
 In the latter situation, the test will be in a secure envelope.

 - Request your basic accommodations each quarter (Accommodation Request Form) each quarter and submit a new Testing Room Request Form for each test for which you would like to be accommodated.

 - Meet with instructor to discuss a plan for testing accommodations.